Representative Projects Completed By SES

 Project Outline:

-PSE&G Aldene – Warinanco - Linden (AWL) project plans to rebuild the existing aging five (5) miles 230 kV transmission infrastructure on the existing railroad ROW to accommodate higher thermal load requirements.
-Along the ROW, there is an existing high pressure gas pipeline with the separations less than 10 feet from the existing transmission structures in approximately 27 locations; there are also paralleling rail road tracks and several encroachments identified, including structures such as pools, garages, homes, and perimeter fences, buildings, etc. The proposed work has raised concerns associated with electrical interference, grounding effects, and personnel safety on the ROW.
-SES & technologies ltd. (SES) was asked by PSE&G to assist and support PSE&G engineers in carrying out the study at SES Offices, followed by remote project-specific support, then to provide an expert review on the report.
+PSE&G Aldene – Warinanco - Linden (AWL) project to rebuild five (5) miles of aging 230 kV transmission infrastructure on an existing railroad ROW, in order to accommodate higher thermal load requirements.
+At 27 locations along the ROW, the separation between an existing high pressure gas pipeline and the transmission line structures was less than 10 feet; paralleling railroad tracks and several encroachments were also taken into account, including homes, garages, pools, perimeter fences, and other structures.
+The proposed work raised concerns associated with electrical interference, grounding effects, and personnel safety on the ROW.
+Safe Engineering Services & technologies ltd. (SES) was asked to assist and support PSE&G engineers in carrying out the study at SES offices, followed by remote project-specific support, and then to provide an expert review on the report.

 Client: Trans Mountain Canada Inc.